 A typical police administrative position, such as a police chief, is responsible for the hiring of police officers, sergeants and captains.
 Police chiefs make assessments about how each of these officer categories are performing as a whole.
 They also try to decrease crime by developing strong relationships with community members.
 Additionally, a police chief is responsible for developing a budget and working with other law enforcement agencies to help apprehend criminals who may have committed a crime in another state.
 Some other job titles in police administration include director of security operations and chief probation officer.

-Though there is not data specific to the job outlook for police administrators or supervisors, the U.S. Bureau of Labor Statistics (BLS) does predict police and detective jobs could increase 5% from 2012-2022.
+The U.S. Bureau of Labor Statistics (BLS) predicts employment of first-line supervisors of police and detectives could increase 5% from 2018-2028.
 Local law enforcement agencies provide the best opportunity for employment, and agencies located in densely populated urban areas generally have many openings.
 However, urban police departments have to deal with a greater amount of crime, which may deter prospective job applicants.
-The BLS reported that first-line supervisors of police and detectives earned an average of $82,710 as of May 2013.
+The BLS reported that first-line supervisors of police and detectives earned an average of $93,100 as of May 2018.

 Many police administration positions require that job applicants have at least a bachelor's degree in criminal justice or police administration and some years of work experience in law enforcement.
 The work experience requirement may be substituted with an advanced degree in police administration.
 Job applicants should understand common law enforcement practices and be familiar with laws at the local, state and federal level.